cloudflare/cloudflare-docs/content/turnstile/get-started/client-side-rendering.md

 ## React Native application support

+An HTML page rendered in a [WebView](https://github.com/react-native-webview/react-native-webview) can use Turnstile.
+The page must be loaded from a domain allowed to use the [sitekey](/turnstile/reference/domain-management/), either using `uri` or by specifying the `html` and `baseUrl` options.

+{{<Aside type="warning">}}
 Turnstile does not currently support native mobile applications, including those utilizing web views or embedded browsers.
 This applies to all mobile development frameworks and platforms, such as React Native, Swift for iOS, and Kotlin for Android, among others.

-An HTML page rendered in a [WebView](https://github.com/react-native-webview/react-native-webview) can use Turnstile.
-The page must be loaded from a domain allowed to use the [sitekey](/turnstile/reference/domain-management/), either using `uri` or by specifying the `html` and `baseUrl` options.
+{{</Aside>}}